Down Syndrome (Trisomy 21) in Children

 Which children are at risk for Down syndrome?

-A mother’s age at her child’s birth is the only factor linked to the risk of having a baby with Down syndrome.
+A mother’s age at her child’s birth is a factor linked to the risk of having a baby with Down syndrome.
 This risk increases with each year of age, especially after age 35.
 But younger women are more likely to have babies than older women.
-So most babies with Down syndrome are born to women younger than 35.
+Therefore, most babies with Down syndrome are born to women younger than 35.